Cantera/cantera-website/pages/install/conda-install.rst

       `Miniconda <https://conda.io/miniconda.html>`__ are Python distributions that include the ``conda`` package manager, which can be used to install Cantera.
 Both distributions are available for Linux, macOS, and Windows.
 Note that installing Cantera using Conda will only provide the Cantera Python module.
-If you want to use the other Cantera interfaces, see the :ref:`OS-specific installation options <sec-install>`.
+If you want to use the other Cantera interfaces (to use Cantera from MATLAB, Fortran, C++, or C) then see the :ref:`OS-specific installation options <sec-install>`.

 Anaconda and Miniconda both include ``conda``; the difference is that Anaconda includes a large